kchobantonov/jsonforms-editor/README.md

 ### Scripts

-- Build and watch jsonforms-editor library with `npm run watch`
+- Build and watch jsonforms-editor library with `pnpm run watch`
-- Start the app with `npm start`
+- Start the app with `pnpm start`
-- Run unit tests with `npm run test`
+- Run unit tests with `pnpm run test`
-- Run UI tests with `npm run cypress:open`
+- Run UI tests with `pnpm run cypress:open`

 ### Debugging in VS Code

-Start the app by running `npm start` and start debugging in VS Code by pressing F5 or by clicking the green debug icon (launch config `Chrome Debug`).
+Start the app by running `pnpm start` and start debugging in VS Code by pressing F5 or by clicking the green debug icon (launch config `Chrome Debug`).